Eleven Madison Park: History

 The restaurant, initially designed by Bentel & Bentel, is located in the Metropolitan Life North Building, facing Madison Square, at the intersection of Madison Avenue and 24th Street.
 The restaurant originally opened in 1998 and was owned by restaurateur Danny Meyer.
 In 2006, Chef Daniel Humm and Will Guidara began working at Eleven Madison Park, and in 2011 they purchased it from Meyer.
-The restaurant group's name is Make it Nice.
+The restaurant group's name is Daniel Humm Hospitality.

-Eleven Madison Park was closed for renovation between June 9 and October 11, 2017, and completely redesigned, in collaboration with Allied Works architectural firm.
+The restaurant's lease was renewed in 2016, and Guidara and Humm hired Brad Cloepfil to design a renovation of Eleven Madison Square.
+Existing furnishings were to be sold off, and the bar would be refurbished, although furnishings that predated the restaurant's opening were to be retained.
+Eleven Madison Park was closed for renovation between June and October 2017.
+Upholstered furniture, rugs, and banquettes were added to the space, which was also repainted in a "neutral color palette".
+Allied Works designed all of the new furnishings.
+The artists Rita Ackermann, Daniel Turner, Sol Lewitt, and Olympia Scarry were hired to design art for the restaurant's interior.

-Guidara and Humm parted ways in 2019, and Humm remained on as the sole owner of Make it Nice.

-The restaurant closed again during the COVID-19 pandemic, converting into a commissary kitchen to produce meals for the food-insecure in New York City, in cooperation with the non-profit Rethink Food.
-In October 2020, Eleven Madison Park began a To Go program, offering dinners for pickup for the first time in its history.
+Guidara and Humm ended their business relationship in 2019, and Humm became the sole owner of Make it Nice, renaming it Daniel Humm Hospitality in 2024.
+The restaurant closed again in March 2020 during the COVID-19 pandemic.
+It was converted into a commissary kitchen to produce meals for food-insecure New Yorkers, in cooperation with the non-profit Rethink Food.
+There were initial concerns that Eleven Madison Park would not reopen after the pandemic.
+Humm announced in September 2020 that Eleven Madison Park would reopen after the pandemic, following an agreement with the restaurant's landlord and lenders.
+In late 2020, Eleven Madison Park began offering dinners for pickup for the first time.
 Every dinner purchased provides ten meals to New Yorkers experiencing food insecurity via the ongoing partnership with Rethink Food.

+Eleven Madison Park reopened in June 2021.
 In June 2022, Business Insider reported the restaurant struggled with high employee turnover due to low wages and difficult working conditions, including 80-hour weeks.
 Although workers started at $15 per hour, tipping was banned at the restaurant.

-Former employees told Insider that there was a significant waste of produce that would be trashed if the wrong size or otherwise unused rather than donated or composted.
+Former employees told Insider that there was a significant waste of produce that would be trashed if it was the wrong size or otherwise unused, rather than donated or composted.

 Menu

-Until the pandemic shut down in March 2020, the restaurant offered guests a seasonal tasting menu that drew inspiration from local culture, history, and ingredients.
+Until the pandemic shutdown, the restaurant offered guests a seasonal tasting menu that drew inspiration from local culture, history, and ingredients.
 The menu in the dining room consisted of 8–10 courses, and an abbreviated experience at the bar consisted of 5 courses.
 Both of these menus featured communal elements to enhance the experience.
-It was announced on May 3, 2021, that the restaurant would be eliminating all animal products, serving a strictly plant-based menu.
-The restaurant began serving this menu in June 2021, to mixed reviews.
+Humm announced in early 2021 that the restaurant would be eliminating all animal products, serving a strictly plant-based menu.
+According to Humm, he decided upon the change because ingredients such as caviar were increasingly farm-raised and not wild-caught.
+The restaurant began serving this menu in June 2021.